Carrie Simmons, PhD – Executive Director

 As a second generation Italian-American native of Tampa, Kathy grew up on the waters of Tampa Bay fishing and crabbing with her dad, brother, uncles and cousins.
 Given the important and sometimes very stressful task of being daddy’s bait girl, Kathy would set out to catch smaller fish with her pretty, but fashionable pink fishing rod so daddy could catch the big ones!
 (Mama stayed home preparing for Sunday’s feast of Crab and Chilau; blue crabs and spaghetti).

 Charlotte Schiaffo grew up in Georgia.
-She earned a Bachelor’s Degree from Eckerd College in St. Petersburg and a Master’s in Library Science from the University of South Florida.
-She joined the Council in 2005.
+She earned a bachelor’s degree from Eckerd College in St. Petersburg and a Master’s in Library Science from the University of South Florida.
+She joined the Gulf Council in 2005.
 As the office librarian, Charlotte does research for technical staff on various fishery subjects.
-Charlotte volunteers for the Hillsborough Literacy Council and enjoys being on the water, as well as other outdoor activities.
+She volunteers for the Hillsborough Literacy Council and enjoys being on the water, as well as other outdoor activities.

-Jessica grew up in New Hampshire and moved to Florida to attend Saint Leo University where she earned her bachelor’s degree in elementary education.
-She recently entered into the world of fisheries management, joining the Council in 2016.
-She has always had an interest in science, particularly conservation and has appreciated seeing conservation in action since joining the Gulf Council.
+Jessica Matos grew up in New Hampshire and moved to Florida to attend Saint Leo University where she earned her bachelor’s degree in elementary education.
+She entered into the world of fisheries management when joining the Gulf Council in 2016.
+She has always had an interest in science, particularly conservation, and has appreciated seeing conservation in action since joining the Council.
 She enjoys spending time boating, reading, and traveling.